freiheit-com/fuava_simplebatch/README.md

     // the number of Article items to persist together in one list .setContentBatchSize( 100 )

-    // Persist the lists (max. size is set to 100 above) .setContentPersistence(
+    // Persist a partition of the iterator (max size is ContentBatchSize)
+    // returned by the FileInputStreamReader.
+    // Will be called repeatedly until the iterator has no more items.
+    .setContentPersistence(

         // the function will be called again with singleton lists of the given